This post is sponsored by Backcountry. Thank you for supporting, Simply Taralynn!

 Backcountry has a lot of great apparel for men.
 All of the men in my life will be receiving gifts from Backcountry this year!
 I love their casual items that can be worn in their everyday lives.
 I was showing my mom all of the apparel for men on Backcountry, and she ended up buying my dad a few new t-shirts and shorts to mow the lawn in, build furniture, and even some new trunks for the pool.
 I believe they call these types of items #outleisure! 😉

-If you have a new adventure planned and don’t know where to start when it comes to packing or gear, definitely reach out to the gearheads at V. All of Backcountry‘s gearheads are experts in their fields, whether it’s mountain climbing, yoga, running, skiing…and so on!
+If you have a new adventure planned and don’t know where to start when it comes to packing or gear, definitely reach out to the gearheads available.
+All of Backcountry‘s gearheads are experts in their fields, whether it’s mountain climbing, yoga, running, skiing…and so on!
 The gearheads have tons of knowledge about what gear you’ll need for your next adventure.

 What would a mountain weekend be without roasting marshmallows and making smores?
 You can find portable fire rings and roasting sticks available in the camp kitchen section.